 When I was hurtling headlong towards high school graduation from school district 42, I was asked “so what now?”
 Like any teen, I had no clue what I was going to do, but I going to college/university right after school seemed reasonable enough.
 Gave me more time to slack off before having to worry about the “real world”.
 I applied to two post-secondary educational facilities.
 One was a creative writing program at SFU, the other was a Computer Information Systems course at UCFV in nearby Abbotsford.
 I figured at the time that I could proofread (as far as flow, my speiling still sucks), and knew what sounded good in a story, so I figured that I could handle creative writing.
 A while later I got a nasty letter from SFU saying that I hadn’t sent a needed form.
 A letter back saying basically “yes I did” was sent.
 However, by the time a letter coming back with an acceptance to the SFU program, I had been accepted into the CIS program.
 School was much like high school, except that the society wasn’t like that of a prison.
 I even got the occasional creative thing done as well.
 Probably the best thing I did was sign up to the co-op program.
 My first (and only) co-op job was with the Fraser Valley Real Estate Board.
 Here I did tech support for REALTORs and had many fun experiences.

 The one good thing that came from all of this was my introduction to UNIX.
 The accounting computer at the FVREB ran UNIX, however, they weren’t all that anxious to let me play with it.
 My manager at the time said (this was 1994 or so) mentioned that he’d heard about some free UNIX, linux or something… It was love at first sight.
 All the power of the command line, combined with the multi-tasking ability that I’d found in DESQview under MS-DOS.
 I fiddled with this at home, hopelessly pissing my dad off, as I changed operating systems and boot loaders on the family computer on a daily or weekly basis.
-At the board I never got the chance to really use it well (“We don’t use linux here,” I was told).
-In early 1998, nearing graduation I saw a note on a piller at school talking about the Fraser Valley Linux User Group, a group for talking about, and discussing, Linux.
+At the board I never got the chance to really use it well (“We don’t use Linux here,” I was told).
+In early 1998, nearing graduation I saw a note on a pillar at school talking about the Fraser Valley Linux User Group, a group for talking about, and discussing, Linux.
 Almost late for my first meeting (and as I found out later, the group’s second), it was good.
-The two guys who were running it seemed to belong to some sort of company that did something with Linux.
-Jokingly I sent them an email after the meeting asking if they were looking for a linux geek.
+The two guys who were running it seemed to belong to some sort of company (Netmaster Digital Security) that did something with Linux.
+Jokingly I sent them an email after the meeting asking if they were looking for a Linux geek.
 Things came to pass, and I put in my resignation to the FVREB after almost 4 years of working there on and off.